 Students admitted to the Basic-BSN track by direct admission are required to attend OU full-time.
-Direct admission students will complete all of the Basic-BSN prerequisite courses during their first academic year, and are required to achieve a final course grade of (B) or higher in each course, and obtain a combined GPA of 3.2 or higher in five prerequisite courses (BIO 1200 , BIO 2006 , CHM 1040 , CHM 2010 , and PSY 1000 ) in order to progress in the Basic-BSN track.
-Students with AP or IB scores in any prerequisite course will be considered placed out of the course and will not have to complete the course in their first academic year.
-Any direct admission student who does not meet the aforementioned requirements will forfeit their seat in the BSN program.
+Direct admission students will complete all of the Basic-BSN prerequisite courses on their first attempt, during their first academic year, and are required to achieve a final course grade of B- or higher in each course, and obtain a combined GPA of 3.0 or higher in five prerequisite courses (BIO 1200 , BIO 2006 , CHM 1040 , CHM 2010 , and PSY 1000 ) in order to progress in the Basic-BSN track.
+Students with AP or IB credits in any prerequisite course will be considered placed out of the course and will not have to complete the course in their first academic year.
+Any direct admission student who does not meet the aforementioned requirements on the first attempt will forfeit their seat in the BSN program.

 SON BSN Admission for Basic-BSN and Accelerated Second-Degree (ASD) Tracks

 Admission is competitive.
 Applicants who satisfy all of the requirements listed below will be considered for admission.
 Completion of the admission requirements does not guarantee an offer of admission to the SON Basic-BSN or ASD tracks.

 ASD applicants must also have a posted bachelor’s degree from an accredited institution of higher learning prior to gaining admission to Oakland University as a second-degree student.